stanislaw/FoundationExtensions/README.md

 not just `- (NSArray *)map:...` like it would if it was influenced by Ruby style i.e. its name follows naming conventions we may see established in [NSArray Class reference by Apple](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/NSArray.html)

+* __Real extensions__

-* Contains real extensions only: no aliasing sugar-methods, no methods that tend to be very specific.
+No aliasing sugar-methods, no methods that tend to be too much specific.

 ## Status 2013.10.23